MattFossett/mattfossett.github.io/_includes/iMessage.md

 platform.
 Messages are _literaly_ stored with HTML elements nested around them, plaintext in a file.
-This is **not** meant to be a serious messaging platform, but did teach me interesting style details and spark interest in a real chat platform!
+This is **not** meant to be a serious messaging platform, but did teach me interesting style details and sparked interest in a real chat platform!

 ![photo of a conversation using this iMessage clone](/images/iMessage.png)